tpoisot/response_agrawal/impact.md

 % List of authors to be determined
 % ...

-In a recent Letter, @agrawal raises four points for which scientists should be skeptical of the Open Access (OA) movement, including the fact that publishing in OA journals can *lower* one's impact.
+In a recent Letter, [@agrawal2014] raises four points for which scientists should be skeptical of the Open Access (OA) movement, including the fact that publishing in OA journals can *lower* one's impact.
 Before we present a dissenting view, we feel like clarifying some mis-conceptions is in order.
 OA